superguigui/simple-color-picker/README.md

 var colorPicker = new ColorPicker();
 ```

+And include 'simple-color-picker.css' in your html or import it in your css.

 You can retrieve the current color with `colorPicker.color`.
 It will return a [harthur/color](https://github.com/harthur/color) instance.
 If you prefer a simple hex string use `colorPicker/getHexString();`

 ## Options